sr2echa/InterView/README.md

   </tr>
 </table>

 ## ToDo

 - Code Refactoring
 - Switch to env for Backend WebSocket URL
 - Enhance the Process Page.
   - Add active tabs and known apps running in the background
   - Detect Keystrokes
   - Remote kill processes (with precautions ofc)
 - Make the client into npm pkg
 - Optimize WebRTC implimentation
 - Check if screen is being mirrored or duplicated (requieres a C++/C# implimentation to access system level info of DisplaySwitch.exe's current state)
 - Test across other platforms

 ## The Codebase

 `client` - Electron APP for interviewee <br>
 `server` - websocket server to handle connectins and streaming <br>
 `web` - web dashboard in Nextjs + Typescript for the Interviewer to monitor <br>

+## Docs

+soon...

 </samp>